All Episodes

 You have a new book coming out, we think, in May, right?

-Yeah, okay, well, here's the situation with me.
+Well, here's the situation with me.

-Right now, We have the communion letters out in trade paperback, large format paperback.
+Right now, we have the communion letters out in trade paperback, large format paperback.

-Ann and I edited this.
+Anne and I edited this.

-And I, in fact, could, if you want to tonight, I could read one of these Knock your socks off, letters, or...
-I would absolutely love that.
+And I, in fact, could, if you want to tonight, I could read one of these knock your socks off letters.

 We'll do that after the break.

-These are...
-Okay, this is...
-Is it a book?
+These are, okay, this is, is it a book?

 It's a book.

-It's a book called The Communion Letters, edited by Ann Whitley-Strieber.
+It's a book called The Communion.

-And we've got 36,000 letters on file, out of a quarter of a million that we have gotten.
+And we've got 36,000 letters on file out of a quarter of a million that we have gotten.

-The others are either shorter, or repeats, or something like that.
+The others are either shorter or repeats or something like that.

 And we have called, she primarily did this, called these 100 letters out as a representative sample of what we've gotten.